 - Alternates (listed on the Team Roster/Code of Ethics Form) are included in the 25-student maximum.

 - 1 courtroom artists or journalists each (maximum).
-These are optional contests and students participating are not included in the 25 student maximum.
+These are optional contests and students participating are included in the 25 student maximum.

 The Courtroom Artist and Journalism contests are companion programs to the Mock Trial.
 During the Mock Trial competition, students have the opportunity to sketch a courtroom scene or write an article reporting on the trial as it unfolds.
 For the county competition, students must be affiliated with a participating Mock Trial team and attend the same school.